h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

 `Terraform documentation <https://www.terraform.io/intro/index.html>`__ for more information how to set up variables.

+To access the Jupyter Notebook, please go to https://master_public_dns:9443.
+The correct address is printed out as one of the templates output.
+You need to approve the security exception (self-signed certificate) in your browser.

 If you would like to connect to the master machine via SSH, please run:

 .. code:: bash